cinaral/matlab_cpp_work_demo/README.md

 ## **Potential downsides**

 - The prototype and the C/C++ implementation may diverge over time.
-If this happens, since the C/C++ implementation must be verified, this may necessisate updating the prototype or adding new MATLAB code for comparison purposes.
+If this happens, since the C/C++ implementation must be verified, this may necessitate updating the prototype or adding new MATLAB code for comparison purposes.
 - It may be difficult to write some mathematical abstractions in C/C++ by hand, for example when Symbolic Toolbox is used to obtain the dynamics of a complex system.
 In this case, some units should be generated and implemented using appropriate wrapper functions.

 - MATLAB may not be available everywhere and every time someone wants to verify the C/C++ code.
 Additionally, whenever possible C/C++ code should have their own testing functions, and these tests should be part of the CMake routine.